 Before you make your first purchase of hardware, let’s go through the basics of Ethereum mining rewards and what they mean for an aspiring miner like yourself.

-Understanding Ethereum mining rewards
+How do Ethereum mining rewards look like?

 When miners successfully solve a block on the Ethereum blockchain, they receive 2 ETH.
 The time required to mine one block is about 15 seconds, tallying the total of newly created Ether to about: